Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Privacy_Cyberspace.md

 * **Accountability**: _Principle_ The Organization should violate if any privacy policy principle is violated. _Policy_ Establish internal measuring techniques to monitor any privacy violation within the organization.
 * **Transparency** : _Principle_ Be transparent about the practices and policies. _Policies_ Privacy policies should be easily accessible to anyone and written in clear and direct language.

 ### Privacy in email security

 * **Encryption** : Ensure that content is unreadable to any third party without the decryption key.
 End to end encryption secure the message send from sender to recipent.
 * **Use of secure protocols** : Employing secure communication protocols like ( TLS ), to ensure email are sent securely.
 * **Strong authentication** : Implementing robust authentication methods like SPF, DKIM, etc.
 * **User training & awareness** : Educating users about email scams that are bound to happen like suspicious links attachments or phishing attempts by attackers.
 * **Secure email services & tools** : Use reputable email services and applications that provide features like encryption, spam filters and malware scanning.
-* **Regular software updates & patches** : Ensuring that the email servers are regularly updated.
+* **Regular software updates & patches** : Ensuring that the email servers are regularly updated with the latest security patches.